bislink/PCAccessFree/README.md

 mojo version
 ```

-which should yield an output similar to
+which should produce an output similar to the following

 ```
 PS C:\inetpub\wwwroot\PCAccessFree> mojo version